 "That's why you pick up all the bills, and he doesn't seem to have any money."

 "I'm certainly paying for the trip," confirmed Beth.
 "And you're right, he doesn't have money."

 Sam didn't find any of this offensive.
 He nodded his agreement.
 He looked twenty years younger than Beth.
 Young enough to be her son, except there was no family resemblance.
 His skin was darker, his hair lighter, eyes blue rather than brown.
 His nose, chin, eyebrows, ears, all different to Beth's.
 No genes in common.
 And he never did pay for anything, didn't even bother to carry money.
-It wasn't surprising that he and Beth should be labelled an odd couple.

 Rick and Angie were more of a conventional match, at least in age, both in their late twenties.
 Their contrast came in stature.
 Rick looked tall even when he was sitting down.
 Angie made her chair look oversize.
 They both had light hair.
 Angie's shoulder-length but always gathered at the back, never free.
 Rick's short enough that it should have looked neat, but never did.
 Even at this length it liked to go on minor adventures of its own.